KevinLam2980/does-my-girlfriend-love-me/README.md

 - Tailwind CSS for styling
 - React Hot Toast for notifications
 - Recharts for data visualization
-- Regression.js for ML predictions
+- Regression.js for statistical predictions

 ### Backend
 - Node.js with Express